This article is part of a larger series on How to Do Payroll.

 Under the federal Family and Medical Leave Act, employers with 50 or more employees must provide eligible employees up to 12 weeks of unpaid leave each year for specified family and medical reasons.

-Maine’s Family Leave Medical Act differs in that if you have more than 15 employees, you need to give any employee who has worked for the last 12 months leave of up to 10 paid or unpaid weeks in two years for:
+Maine’s Family Medical Leave Requirements Act differs in that if you have 15 or more employees, you need to give any employee who has worked for the last 12 months leave of up to 10 paid or unpaid weeks in two years for:

 - Birth or adoption of a child or domestic partner’s child

 - Serious illness of the employee or immediate family member, including domestic partner